 Hi!
 I’m Maggie, thank you for stopping by Alternative Dish!
 Some things about me…I am married to the love of my life, Mace.
 We have two super cool, silly and confident girls.
 I love my family.
 They make my cheeks hurt from smiling on a daily basis.
 The girls love to cook and are pretty darn good in the kitchen for a 7 and 9 year old.
 We all love to eat…albeit, a bit less adventurously for some members of the family.
 It’s a work in progress, as is life.

 I recently left my job as the head chef at Rivertown Inn, a bed & breakfast in Stillwater, MN, where I was fortunate to bring my passion for plant-forward cuisine to our guests each and every day.
 My goal was to make everyone’s dining experience exquisite and I aimed to accommodate any dietary restrictions our guests brought to me.
 This led me to explore and successfully execute many alternative types of cooking including gluten-free, dairy-free, vegetarian, paleo and ketogenic diets.
 I believe everyone has the right to enjoy delicious foods, no matter what their dietary restrictions may be.

-I started this blog in 2018 to reach a broader audience and bring my passion for creating delicious and healthy food to those with dietary restrictions.
+I started this blog in 2018 to reach a broader audience and bring my passion for creating delicious and healthy food to those with food sensitivities and allergies.
 This alternative way of eating led me to create Alternative Dish where share with you delicious plant forward, gluten free and dairy free recipes, holistic health & wellness tidbits and tips to energize your body and your life!
 The recipes and content that you find here will be based on a plant forward, dairy-free and gluten-free diet.
 All will be utterly delicious, of course.